MillhioreBT/forgottenserver-downgrade/README.md

 ## Contributing

 Pull requests are welcome.
-Just make sure you are using english language.
+Just make sure you are using english/spanish language.

 ## Bugs